Expedition 12: Mission objectives

 Station assembly preparations, maintenance and science in microgravity.

 Spacewalks

 There were two spacewalks outside the ISS during Expedition 12.
-MacArthur and Tokarev participated in both of them.
+McArthur and Tokarev participated in both of them.

 EVA 1

 The first EVA was on 7 November 2005 for 5 hours and 22 minutes.
 There were two main objectives, both of which were completed.
 The first was to install and set up a new camera on the P1 Truss which was later used in the installation of more truss segments.
 The second was to jettison the Floating Potential Probe which was a failed instrument, designed to measure the station's electrical potential and compare it to the surrounding plasma.

 EVA 2

 The second spacewalk took place on 3 February 2006 and lasted 5 hours and 43 minutes.
 The astronauts jettisoned an old Russian Orlan spacesuit, named SuitSat-1, that was equipped with a radio for broadcasts to students around the world.
 The suit reached the end of its operation life in 2004.
 They also retrieved the Biorisk experiment, photographed a sensor for a micrometeoroid experiment, and tied off the surviving umbilical of the mobile transporter.